 The state of Missouri continues to implement the use of the National Core Indicators survey across the state which will provide additional information on individuals with DD receiving services and supports.
 One key piece of information that will be obtained from this survey is the rate of direct support staff turnover.
 Maintaining a low rate of staff turnover has been identified as one of the key components in providing quality care to persons with disabilities.
-The state also continues to use the Support Intensity Scale (SIS) and the Safe Advocates and Families for Excellence (SAFE) and utilization reviews.
+The state also continues to use the Support Intensity Scale (SIS) which measures support requirements in 57 life activities and 28 behavioral and medical areas.
+DMH continues to involve the Safe Advocates and Families for Excellence (SAFE) and utilization reviews to help monitor supports.